• Implementation of an Energy Management System (EnMS) in accordance with the ISO 50001 Standard

 • Variable Speed Drive Control for the Fresh Water Booster Pumping System

-To improve energy efficiency, HA have adopted variable speed drive control for the fresh water booster pump system in all new projects.
-Together with smaller stainless steel pneumatic pressure vessels, the system could achieve higher energy efficiency and occupy less plant room space.
+To improve energy efficiency, the HA has adopted variable speed drive control system for fresh water booster pump systems in all new projects.
+Together with the use of smaller stainless steel pneumatic pressure vessels, the system could achieve higher energy efficiency and occupy less plant room space.

 Variable Speed Drive Control for the Fresh Water